-LPG composition is primarily propane, butane, isobutane, butylenes, propylene and mixtures of these gases.
+LPG composition is primarily propane, butane, isobutane, butylenes, propylene and mixtures of these gases, which are the components of LPG .
 LPG is composed of liquid or gas (vapour), depending on pressure and LPG gas temperature.

 LPG – Liquefied Petroleum Gas – is produced during natural gas processing and petroleum refining.